Susmita1703/Power-BI-Project-for-Revenue-Optimization/README.md

 # Power-BI-Project-for-Revenue-Optimization

-Analyzed revenue drivers and provided strategic insights for an online retail store through data cleaning and visualization with Power BI
+Analyzed 541888 dataset of revenue drivers and provided strategic insights for an online retail store through data cleaning and visualization with Power BI

 **Project Objective**
 Identify Revenue Drivers: Analyze key factors contributing to revenue.